This is based on opinion. Please don't list it on a work's trope example list.

 Tear Jerker / Hey Arnold!

-The ending of "Pigeon Man".
+The Bittersweet Ending of "Pigeon Man".
 Pigeon Man has to leave, because his home was destroyed by Harold and his friends, but he thanks Arnold for teaching him that some people can be trusted, and he hopes that there'll be another Arnold wherever he ends up.

-Especially the running gag of Bob calling Helga by her sister's name by mistake, except this time she's just a confused little girl in preschool.
+The running gag of Bob calling Helga by her sister's name by mistake returns, except this time she's just a confused 3-year-old girl in preschool.

 Helga (tugging on her oblivious father's leg): "I have to go to preschool!"